-Michael Stoner is codirector and a cofounder of mStoner, Inc. Many thanks to Greg Zguta from mStoner and Jesse Swingle from Funnelback for invaluable contributions to this paper.
+Michael Stoner is codirector and a cofounder of mStoner (now Carnegie) Many thanks to Greg Zguta from mStoner (now Carnegie) and Jesse Swingle from Funnelback (now Squiz) for invaluable contributions to this paper.
 We're very grateful to Claire Nelson, who provided significant assistance in most of the research featured in Appendix 1; Mike Hanus, who helped analyze some of the data; and Robin Netherton for her sharp eye and incisive editing.

-This research was sponsored by Funnelback and mStoner.
+This research was sponsored by Funnelback (now Squiz) and mStoner (now Carnegie).

-If you're quoting from this white paper, please credit: "The State of Site Search on Higher Ed Websites 2020," by Michael Stoner, published by Funnelback and mStoner, Inc., July 2020.
+If you're quoting from this white paper, please credit: "The State of Site Search on Higher Ed Websites 2020," by Michael Stoner, published by Funnelback (now Squiz) and mStoner (now Carnegie), July 2020.